serenity-is/docs/tutorials/movies/12-adding-primary-and-gallery-images.md

 ![Movie Images](img/movie-images.png)

-## Removing Nortwhind and Other Samples
+## Removing Northwind and Other Samples

 As the project has now reached a good state, it's recommended to remove Northwind and other samples from the MovieTutorial project.
 For detailed instructions, refer to the how-to topic: [How To: Removing Northwind and Other Samples](../../howto/how_to_remove_sample_modules.md).